 Configuring Dynamics 365 for HTTPS

-Configuring a site for HTTPS will cause a disruption in the Dynamics 365 for Customer Engagement application so plan the configuration when there will be minimal disruption to users.
-The high-level steps for configuring Dynamics 365 for Customer Engagement for HTTPS are as follows:
+Configuring a site for HTTPS will cause a disruption in the Dynamics 365 Customer Engagement (on-premises) application so plan the configuration when there will be minimal disruption to users.
+The high-level steps for configuring Dynamics 365 Customer Engagement (on-premises) for HTTPS are as follows:

 Configure the website where the Web Application Server role is installed to use HTTPS.
 For more information about how to do this, see Internet Information Services (IIS) Help.

 Set the binding in Deployment Manager.
 This is done on the Web Address tab of the Properties page for the deployment.
 For more information about how change the bindings see Microsoft Dynamics 365 deployment properties.